Current Conditions

 Adventure Pass & America the Beautiful Pass Information

-- Fee sites (such as the Piedra Blanca Trailhead) require an “Adventure Pass” or “America the Beautiful Interagency Visitor Pass” (aka National Parks Pass because it is also valid at National Parks).
+- Fee sites (the Piedra Blanca Trailhead) require an “Adventure Pass” or “America the Beautiful Interagency Visitor Pass” (aka National Parks Pass because it is also valid at National Parks).

 - Adventure passes (Day Passes for $5 or Annual Passes for $30) are available at: